Non-Abelian Quantum Signal Processing: A Composite Pulse for Fast Analytic Control of Hybrid Oscillator-Qubit Processors: Deterministic Bosonic State Preparation

-\textbf{Discussion:} Our analytically derived circuit performs on par with the semi-analytical and numerically optimal methods~\cite{hastrup2021unconditional,eickbusch2022fast}.
+Post-selection on the qubit in $\ket{g}$ (empty circles) after each $\mathcal{S}_k$ does not significantly improve results in the absence of qubit errors, confirming that the choices of $\alpha_k$ achieve good disentanglement at each step.
+In the presence of errors, these mid-circuit measurements serve as ancilla error detection. \textbf{Discussion:} Our analytically derived circuit performs on par with the semi-analytical and numerically optimal methods~\cite{hastrup2021unconditional,eickbusch2022fast}.
 We plot results against circuit duration instead of circuit depth, given that the speed and errors in a conditional displacement gate depend significantly on the length of the amplitude~\cite{eickbusch2022fast}.
 Our protocol achieves squeezing levels, with $S_p=8.5 \, \mathrm{dB}$ of squeezing and $S_x=-8.4 \, \mathrm{dB}$ of anti-squeezing, alongside an infidelity of $\sim \mathcal{O}(10^{-3})$ in $5.8\,\mu\mathrm{s}$ while Ref.~\cite{hastrup2021unconditional} reports $\delta x=8.5\, \textrm{dB}$ and $\delta p=-9.9\, \textrm{dB}$ with an infidelity of $\sim \mathcal{O}(10^{-2})$.
 The performance of our scheme is also on par with numerically optimized schemes~\cite{eickbusch2022fast} (see Fig.~\ref{fig:numerical_squeezing} in the appendix).
 More details can be found in App.~\ref{app:squeezing}, where we also discuss the benefits of our scheme against Trotterization.

-Let us briefly explain how our results improve upon those of Ref.~\cite{hastrup2021unconditional}.
-In that work, the authors consider a large conditional displacement in the first step, which then requires numerical optimisation and yields states further from Gaussian states.
-In contrast, our analytical approach uses incremental values of conditional displacement amplitudes, keeping the state close to Gaussian.
+Finally, our analytical approach uses incremental values of conditional displacement amplitudes, keeping the state close to Gaussian at all steps in contrast to Ref.~\cite{hastrup2021unconditional} which considers a large initial conditional displacement.